rajivrnair/classic-programmer-paintings/README.md

 Timepass app to learn React basics.
 It cycles through the awesome posts at [Classic Programmer Paintings](http://classicprogrammerpaintings.com/).
-The response from the public read api is saved in `api.js` and used as base to generate data.
+The response from the public read api is saved in `api.js` and used as a base to generate data.

 ### Install
 `yarn install`